xayon40-12/CV/cv.typ

   #underline([Courses]): Heavy-ion Collisions, Relativistic Hydrodynamics, Non-equilibrium Physics, Antimatter, Integrity and Ethics.

   #v(5pt)
-  Dissertation: _"Efficient solver for relativistic hydrodynamics with implicit Runge-Kutta method"_
+  Dissertation: _"Efficient implicit solver for relativistic hydrodynamics in the dynamical modeling of heavy-ion collisions"_
   - Creation and implementation in Rust of a general implicit integration method applied to relativistic hydrodynamics.
   - Emphasis on improved accuracy and efficiency compared to existing methods.
   ],